 Purpose.
 Form W-4P is for U.S. citizens, resident aliens, or their estates who are recipients of pensions, annuities (including commercial annuities), and certain other deferred compensation.
 Use Form W-4P to tell payers the correct amount of federal income tax to withhold from your payment(s).
-You also may use Form W-4P to choose (a) not to have any federal income tax withheld from the payment (except for eligible rollover distributions, or payments to U.S. citizens delivered outside the United States or its possessions) or (b) to have an additional amount of tax withheld.
+You also may use Form W-4P to choose (a) not to have any federal income tax withheld from the payment (except for eligible rollover distributions or payments to U.S. citizens delivered outside the United States or its possessions) or (b) to have an additional amount of tax withheld.

-Your options depend on whether the payment is periodic, nonperiodic, or an eligible rollover distribution, as explained on
+Your options depend on whether the payment is periodic, nonperiodic, or an eligible rollover distribution, as explained on pages 3 and 4.
+Your previously filed Form W-4P will remain in effect if you do not file a Form W-4P for 2013.

 What do I need to do?
 Complete lines A through G of the Personal Allowances Worksheet.
 Use the additional worksheets on page 2 to further adjust your withholding allowances for itemized deductions, adjustments to income, any additional standard deduction, certain credits, or multiple pensions/more-than-one-income situations.
-If you do not want any federal income tax withheld (see Purpose above), you can skip the worksheets and go directly to the Form W-4P below.
+If you do not want any federal income tax withheld (see Purpose, earlier), you can skip the worksheets and go directly to the Form W-4P below.